matterholt/matterPage/src/pages/posts/2023/post-1.md

 layout: ../../../layouts/writeups/MdWriteUpLayout.astro
 title: "2023 Developer Set up"
 pubDate: 2023-05-20
-slug: "Quick overview of my current development set up"
+slug: "I have rocked the same setup since 2017.
+This year I was finally able to change everything up.
+From hardware to software that I used for daily development.
+Here is a  quick overview of my current development setup that I will be running this year"
 author: "Matterholt"
 image:
   url: ""